Due to the strict procedures of Japanese immigration, we are unable to assist students from countries not listed in the MOFA exemption list.

 Thinking about danger in the streets, I’d say it’s pretty safe.
 Japan itself is one of the safest countries in the world and people are not so nosy about other people’s lives.
 It’s not common to witness homophobia or any crime for that matter.

 For instance, in August 2018 there was a famous case that got the attention of international news outlets.
-LDP lawmaker Mio Sugita questioned the use of taxpayers’ money for LGBT’s causes, like same-sex marriage because “these men and women don’t bear children — in other words, they are ‘unproductive’.”
+LDP lawmaker Mio Sugita questioned the use of taxpayers’ money for LGBTQ’s causes, like same-sex marriage because “these men and women don’t bear children — in other words, they are ‘unproductive’.”
 Around the same time, another member of the LDP, Tomu Tanigawa, suggested that same-sex relations are a kind of “hobby” and that legal measures to allow same-sex marriage are unnecessary.

 Apart from all this hate, various local governments have taken action and legalized same-sex civil partnerships.
 The first one was Shibuya, followed by Setagaya (both in Tokyo).
 Since then, a few others have followed suit including Sapporo, Fukuoka, and Osaka.
 By 2020, 22 cities/wards will offer some sort of recognition.
 The bad news is that the central government does not recognize same-sex partnerships.
 Therefore, in practical terms, these certificates issued by local governments have little or no use.